pooja-bhavani/pooja-bhavani/README.md

-I'm a DevOps Engineer, expert in automation, GenAI (Amazon Q), CI/CD, and **cloud infrastructure management**.
+I'm a DevOps Engineer, expert in automation, GenAI (Amazon Q), CI/CD, and cloud infrastructure management.
+With 3 years of professional experience in DevOps.
 I’m passionate about leveraging tools like **Docker, Kubernetes, and AWS** to build production-ready applications, streamline workflows, and enhance system reliability.

-**I’m interested in:**
-- Cloud infrastructure & automation solutions
+⚡ Currelty working on Cloud infrastructure & automation solutions
-- AI-powered tools to optimize development pipelines
+🤖 AI-powered tools to optimize development pipelines
-- Streamlining operations using **Docker, Kubernetes, and AWS**
+🛠️ Streamlining operations using **Docker, Kubernetes, and AWS** ✨ Fun fact: I enjoy **sharing knowledge** through Blogs and architecture diagrams

 📫 **How to reach me:**
 - Connect on [LinkedIn](https://www.linkedin.com/in/poojabhavani08-devops/)